 - Divorce Mediation: The couple will work with a mediator to create a Separation Agreement to resolve all outstanding issues between the parties.
 The mediator does not represent the parties and the parties are encouraged to have independent counsel to work with them through the mediation process.

 - Collaborative Divorce: Each spouse and their attorneys will work together with a team of experts to make decisions about their divorce.
 If the collaborative divorce is unsuccessful, the spouses must retain new attorneys to litigate, preserving the integrity of the process.

 - Arbitration: Usually, an attorney selected by the parties acts with the same power as a judge to decide any contested issues outside of court.
 Arbitration can be a binding or non-binding process.
 The parties can select an appellate arbitrator to review the decision of the arbitrator.
 While the parties must pay for the services of the arbitrator, arbitration is generally a more efficient process than going to court.

 Contact an experienced divorce firm

 No matter which method you choose, all couples heading towards divorce need strong legal representation to guide them towards the next phase of their lives.
-The attorneys at Paone Zaleski & Murray are here to help.
+The attorneys at Paone Zaleski & Murphy are here to help.
 Since 1986, our firm has proudly served clients in all of their divorce and family law matters.
 We understand how important it is to have knowledgeable and compassionate legal guidance during this trying time.
 Our firm handles matters across New Jersey, including, but not limited to Colts Neck, Fair Haven, Holmdel, Little Silver, Middletown, Ocean Township, Rumson, and Shrewsbury from our offices in Red Bank and Woodbridge.
-Let Paone Zaleski & Murray help you navigate towards a brighter future.
+Let Paone Zaleski & Murphy help you navigate towards a brighter future.
 Contact us to schedule a consultation to assess your legal matter.